axoloto/CaptainAsteroid/README.md

 ## I just want to play the game (and destroy some asteroids)
-Download the Exe folder and launch CaptainAsteroid.exe
+Download the Exe folder and launch CaptainAsteroid.exe.
+Have fun!

 ## I want to open the Unity project and tweak it
-Download or `git clone` the whole repo and open it on Unity Hub
+Download or `git clone` the whole repo and open it on Unity Hub.
+You can modify the initial number of asteroids of each type, from 0 to 200.

 ## I want to build the C++ plugin (advanced)